 - Hero with Bad Publicity: Norman is not exactly Mr. Popular in town.

 - Improbable Hair Style: Norman's hair is always sticking straight up.
-Even if he combs it or it gets all mussed up, it'll always pop back to its original stance.
+Even if he combs it or it gets all messed up, it'll always pop back to its original stance.

-- In the Blood: Norman's family has a ghost-seeing gene of some sort.
+- It Runs in the Family: Norman's family has a ghost-seeing gene of some sort.
 Mr. Prenderghast and Aggie have it as well.

 - Loners Are Freaks: Justified with Norman, since the whole town, including his father, tend to scorn him for being able to talk to the dead since no one believes it.
 It's more of a defense mechanism.